sillyhatday/IN-12-NIXIE-CLOCK/README.md

 V1.8:
 * Implemented a multi-function button routine.
 Status button now serves dual function.
 It is a new function in code that handles just that button, where it should be merged with the existing button handler.
 I don't plan on any more multi function buttons, so I'll leave this alone.
 Holding the status button now does a software reset of the time.
 Pressing the button works as before but activates on release of the button, not on the press.

+V1.81:
+* Fixed a bug that caused the run time counter to roll over at 255.